fullstack-build/tslog/README.md

     - `{{logLevelName}}`: name of the log level
     - `{{fullFilePath}}`: a full path starting from `/` root
     - `{{filePathWithLine}}`: a full path below the project path with line number
   - `prettyErrorTemplate`: template string for error message.
-Possible placeholder:
+Possible placeholders:
     - `{{errorName}}`: name of the error
     - `{{errorMessage}}`: error message
     - `{{errorStack}}`: Placeholder for all stack lines defined by `prettyErrorStackTemplate`
   - `prettyErrorStackTemplate`: template string for error stack trace lines.
-Possible placeholder:
+Possible placeholders:
     - `{{fileName}}`: name of the file
-    - `{{filePathWithLine}}`: a full path below the project path with line number
+    - `{{filePathWithLine}}`: a full path below the project path with a line number
     - `{{method}}`: _optional_ name of the invoking method
   - `prettyInspectOptions`: <a href="https://nodejs.org/api/util.html#utilinspectobject-options" target="_blank">Available options</a>